Understanding Metadata in the Library

 Every asset must have a metadata profile (unless no profiles exist).
 This ensures consistent metadata structure across different types of content.
 Metadata Profiles can also define which fields are mandatory.

-Beyond metafields, several system-based attributes also contribute to an asset’s metadata:
+Beyond custom metafields, several system-based attributes automatically contribute to an asset's metadata:

 EXIF and Embedded Metadata